 CO2 + 2H2S + light → [CH2O] + 2S + H2O.

 Purple Sulphur Bacteria: Found in the hot sulphur springs and stagnant water these bacteria survive in anaerobic conditions.
 They use hydrogen sulphide or thiosulphates in photosynthesis.
 They contain bacteriochlorophyll ‘a’ and ‘b’ which is present in the plasma membrane.
 They are similar to PSII types of plants.
-Example of purple sulphur bacteria include Chromatiaceae, Spiribacter curvatus, etc.
+Examples of purple sulphur bacteria include Chromatiaceae, Spiribacter curvatus, etc.

 Purple Non-sulphur Bacteria: Unlike the sulphur bacteria these bacteria use hydrogen as a reducing agent instead of hydrogen sulphide giving them their name.
 They are very important since they produce beneficial substances such as polyphosphates, vitamins, pigments, hydrogen, extracellular nucleic acids and growth-promoting substances.
-They also are capable of increasing plant yields by these substances and help in providing resistance to environmental stress and improve biomass quality.
+They also are capable of increasing plant yields by these substances and help in providing resistance to environmental stress and improving biomass quality.

 Green Sulphur Bacteria: Found in the deep oceans and in extremely low light conditions, they thrive in anoxic environments and also near the thermal vents.
 In this case, the electron donor is sulphide, hydrogen or ferrous ion.
 They also have bacteriochlorophyll ‘c’, ‘d’ and ‘e’ along with bacteriochlorophyll ‘a’ in the plasma membrane and chlorosomes.
 They fix carbon by reverse tricarboxylic acid.
 They are similar to the PSI system of higher plants.